-Vice Chair of Medical Foundations, Professor of Anatomy
+Vice Chair, Department of Medical Foundations and Professor of Anatomy, Histology, Embryology

 Sheila Nunn, PhD, received her Bachelors of Science (honors) in Microbiology in 1987 from the University of Newcastle Upon Tyne, United Kingdom.
 She then studied at The Queen’s University of Belfast, where in 1992 she was awarded a Doctor of Philosophy (PhD) in Anatomy.
 After receiving her PhD, she spent nearly two years at Ross University School of Medicine as an Assistant Professor of Anatomy before returning to the United Kingdom in 1995 to commence employment as a Lecturer in Anatomy at the University of Leeds, where she was primarily involved in teaching medical students in addition to carrying out research in the field of Helicobacter pylori.
 She was also Program Manager for the Human Biology degree.

 In 2001, Dr. Nunn was recruited to the position of Senior Lecturer in Anatomy at the University of Durham, United Kingdom, where she also took on the responsibilities of Deputy Chair of the Board of Examiners and Director of the Clinical Skills Laboratory.
 During her time Durham, her research focused on medical education; she served as a council member on the Association for the Study of Medical Education (ASME); and she was awarded a University Excellence in Learning and Teaching Award.